Majed-Salah/Basic-File-System/README.md

 # Basic-File-System
-Includes C++ file as well as makefile
+Includes C++ file, make-file executable and makefile

 Program takes a 128KB file partitioned using an executable file and reads in another file with the following prefixes.
 C for create, D for delete, L for list, R for read, and W for write.